Our Products are Only Made of Pure, Organic Ingredients Sourced Directly From the Earth

 Scroll to Learn More About Their Actions & Benefits

-Palo Santo Oil is considered as a spiritual essence and is highly regarded among shamanic healers.
+Palo santo is considered a spiritual essence and is highly regarded among shamanic healers.
 It is mostly found in Ecuador where it is extremely valuable and rare.
 In Ecuador, the trees are protected and there is a strict limit on how much can be harvested at one time.
 Indigenous people of South and Central America have used the Palo Santo trees for generations to cure and prevent many ailments.
-It boosts the immune system, prevents the growth of cancers and tumors, prevents infections in wounds and cuts, alleviates muscle pains, can reduce inflammation and has been used to treat rheumatism.
+It can boost the immune system, may prevent infections in wounds and cuts, alleviates muscle pains, can reduce inflammation and has been used to treat rheumatism.
 It also has antiviral and antibacterial properties.
 It is beneficial in treating nervous disorders and regulates the nervous system.
 Try in our Vata Spritzer.

 A member of the mint family, patchouli is native to Malaysia and India, where it is known as 'puchaput'.
 The word is derived from Hindustan word 'patch' meaning 'green' and 'ilai' meaning 'leaf.'
 The chemical components of patchouli oil are b-patchoulene, a-guaiene, caryophyllene, a-patchoulene, seychellene, a-bulnesene, norpatchoulenol, patchouli alcohol and pogostol.
 Patchouli essential oil has a musky, earthy, slightly sweet and spicy aroma.
 It can be used to calm and soothe both vata and pitta doshas, as it has a grounding and balancing effect on the emotions and may help to ease anxiety.
 It is also useful in balancing kapha dosha as it reduces lethargy and awakens the mind.
 On the skin, patchouli can stimulate the growth of new skin cells and may assist in healing dermatitis, acne and dry skin.
 In wound healing, it not only promotes faster healing, but also helps to prevent scarring when the wound heals.
 Try in our Clarify Serum.